identity verification process illustration — document and biometric checks

 • AI Matching: AI acts as your “Copilot” and identifies sanctioned entities with higher accuracy through advanced machine learning algorithms while preserving human oversight of final decisions.

-• False Positive Reduction: Minimize false alerts by 30% with precise entity resolution, reducing unnecessary manual reviews
+• False Positive Reduction: Minimize false alerts by 30% with precise entity resolution, reducing unnecessary manual reviews.

 • Operational Efficiency: Automate case management and accelerate investigations with AI-generated, plain-language explanations, with a one-click resolution to reduce operational costs by 60%.